 However, sometimes all the equipment does is contribute to your injuries.
 This can happen when the car components that have the role to keep you safe malfunction.

 A car has a mind-boggling number of complex, moving parts that must be designed and manufactured correctly to ensure a safe final product.

-Poor decision-making at the corporate level or cost-cutting can compromise the safety and effectiveness of these parts, putting all drivers at risk.
-For example, defective airbags can go off during minor accidents, causing more harm than good.
+Poor decision-making at the car industry corporate level or cost-cutting can compromise the safety and effectiveness of these parts, putting all drivers at risk.

 Injured in a Car Accident in Miami - Do I Have a Case?

-If you were involved in a car accident and either you or another driver was driving a defective motor vehicle, and you sustained injuries as a result of the accident, you may have a product liability claim against the manufacturer or other liable parties.
+If you were involved in a car accident and either you or another driver were driving a defective motor vehicle, and you sustained injuries, you may have a product liability claim against the manufacturer or other liable parties.

 Product liability attorney Sean M. Cleary has extensive experience in representing complex cases - such as rollovers of SUVs - involving motor vehicles that had defects in tires, seats, or airbags.
-In a product liability case Sean Cleary has recently represented, the driver rear-ended the car in front, and although she was going 10 mph, the defective airbag in the car came out and exploded, causing her serious hearing damage.
+In a product liability case our law firm recently represented, the driver rear-ended the car in front of her, and although she was going 10 mph, the defective airbag in her car came out and exploded, causing her serious hearing damage.

-In another case, the driver was at fault and caused the accident by cutting across an intersection, but it was a defective product in the car that caused a serious injury.
-When the car cutting the intersection was hit on the side slightly by another car, the side airbag went off and broke the passenger's hand in 18 places.
-The passenger was the driver's wife, and as a result of the injuries, she isn't able to move her hand anymore.
+In another case, although the driver was at fault and caused the accident by cutting across an intersection, it was a defective product in his own car that caused a serious injury.
+When his car was cutting the intersection, it was hit on the side slightly by another vehicle.
+The side airbag went off and broke a passenger's hand in 18 places.
+The passenger - the driver's wife - is currently unable to move her hand.
 Again, the airbag should not have gone off in this type of accident, but airbags can be very dangerous, particularly in hot states like Florida.
 Hot and humid weather can cause airbags to malfunction.

 Defective Vehicle Parts That Can Cause Accidents in Miami